A groundbreaking theatrical technique sheds light on an ancient Roman cult.

 Explore Ancient Roman Artifacts and Contemporary Interpretations

-The top level of the museums combines an impressive case of 600 Roman artifacts discovered at the site, along with accompanying analog and digital interpretation, and a contemporary gallery of rotating artworks inspired by the Mithraeum.
+The top level of the museum combines an impressive case of 600 Roman artifacts discovered at the site, along with accompanying analog and digital interpretation, and a contemporary gallery of rotating artworks inspired by the Mithraeum.

 Encounter Shadows of the Past